Carlton North - Princes Hill

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Carlton North - Princes Hill has 37 active public transport stops offering a mix of light rail and bus services.
-These stops are served by 14 different routes that collectively facilitate 7,048 weekly passenger trips.
-Transport accessibility is rated excellent with residents typically located just 134 meters from the nearest stop.
+Carlton North - Princes Hill has 37 active public transport stops.
+These are a mix of light rail and bus services.
+There are 14 individual routes operating in total.

 Frequently Asked Questions - Transport